TheOdd1sOut: Collaborations

 Rallison has collaborated with others to produce two songs and their accompanying music videos: "Life is Fun" in July 2018 with David "Boyinaband" Brown; and "Good Person" in December 2020 with Joel "Roomie" Berghult.

 His animated character appeared in the credits scene of YouTube Rewind: The Shape of 2017 and in YouTube Rewind 2018: Everyone Controls Rewind where he has a speaking role.

 In March 2019, Rallison was in MrBeast's $200,000 YouTuber Battle Royale video.
 He was on a team with Jaiden Animations and Anthony Padilla and they won the first round.
-Rallison gave the earnings he made from the YouTuber Battle Royale to #TeamTrees, a non-profit started by MrBeast that aimed to plant 20 million trees by the end of 2019.
+Rallison gave the earnings he made from the YouTuber Battle Royale to Team Trees, a non-profit started by MrBeast that aimed to plant 20 million trees by the end of 2019.

 Other work

 Rallison wrote a book titled The Odd 1s Out: How to Be Cool and Other Things I Definitely Learned from Growing Up, which was released in July 2018.
 It was ranked No. 12 in the "trade paperback" category on Publishers Weeklys August 13, 2018, bestseller list.